sepal-contrib/alert_module/doc/en.rst

     this will be using the :code:`.tif` output of :doc:`cusum`.

 Once you've run the CUSUM module, you'll obtain a 3 bands :code:`.tif` file.
 Ingest this file in Google Earth Engine using the `code editor interface <https://code.earthengine.google.com/>`__.
 Once the map is available in your assets you can use it in the module.
-If you don't find the asset in the list, click on the :icon:`fas fa-sync` icon to reload your asset list.
+If you don't find the asset in the list, click on the :icon:`fa-solid fa-sync` icon to reload your asset list.

 .. note::